 The following notice applies to both verified and unverified collections on Gamma.
 Please be safe and exercise caution before making any purchase of any NFT with the assistance of Gamma's platform.

-Verification does not indicate our support nor does it validate a project beyond meeting a specific set of guidelines defined in this article.
+Verification does not indicate our support nor does it validate a project beyond meeting a specific set of guidelines.
+These are defined for Ordinals here, and for Stacks in this article.
 It is possible that verified collections are unsafe or illegitimate, and we encourage our community to notify us of such behavior so we can take appropriate actions to unverify and/or prevent these NFTs from being listed or traded on our platform.

 Regardless of whether verification suggests the safety or approval of a collection, users are always encouraged to do their own research and only make purchases of assets they fully trust.
 Due to the decentralized nature of NFTs and smart contracts, Gamma is unable to refund or cancel transactions made for any NFT, including those that are verified.
 Every transaction made on the blockchain is immutable (unable to be reversed).